umbraco/UmbracoDocs/Extending/Property-Editors/package-manifest.md

     //this is our specific prevalue with the alias wolf
     $scope.model.config.wolf

 `view` config value points the prevalue editor to an editor to use.
-This follows the same concept as any other editor in umbraco, but with prevalue editors there are a couple of conventions.
+This follows the same concept as any other editor in Umbraco, but with prevalue editors there are a couple of conventions.

-If you just specify a name like `boolean` then umbraco will look at `/umbraco/views/prevalueeditors/boolean/boolean.html` for the editor view - if you wish to use your own, you specify the path like `~/app_data/package/prevalue-editor.html`.
+If you just specify a name like `boolean` then umbraco will look at `/umbraco/views/prevalueeditors/boolean/boolean.html` for the editor view - if you wish to use your own, you specify the path like `~/App_Data/package/prevalue-editor.html`.

 ### Default Config
 The defaultConfig object, provides a collection of default configuration values, in cases the property editor is not configured or is used a parameter editor, which doesnt allow configuration.
 The object is a key/value collection and must match the prevalue fields keys.